Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 If you need a working benchmark, many straightforward submissions may move in a few weeks, while more complex projects often require 1 to 3 months or more.
 That is the practical answer to how long BCA approval takes.
 But the more useful question is whether the proposed works have been structured for approval properly from the start.

-Aman Engineering Consultancy typically approaches these projects by looking at the approval path, technical risks, required endorsements, and likely authority coordination before the submission is lodged.
-That approach does not remove statutory review time, but it does improve predictability and reduces the chance of preventable delays.
+Aman Engineering Consultancy typically approaches these projects by looking at the approval path, technical risks, required endorsements, the project’s structural design and structural plan, and likely authority coordination before the submission is lodged.
+That approach does not remove statutory review time, but it does improve predictability and reduces the chance of preventable delays, and material changes to structural elements or key structural elements may still require prior approval even after initial acceptance.
+BCA approval may also be followed by permits tied to approved plans, and later milestones such as a temporary occupation permit.

 If your project schedule matters, treat BCA approval as a technical process, not an administrative formality.
 The earlier the issues are identified, the easier it is to keep the program under control.